tensorflow/models/official/projects/waste_identification_ml/llm_applications/milk_pouch_detection/README.md

 /test_images/
 ├── image1.jpg
 ├── image2.jpg
+├── objects_for_classification
-├── tempdir/                    # Cropped objects for classification │   ├── crop_001.jpg
+│   ├── crop_001.jpg
 │   ├── crop_002.jpg
 │   └── ...
 └── annotations.json  # COCO format file for detection/segmentation
 ```

 ### Use Cases

-- **Image Classification**: Use images from `tempdir/` folder
+- **Image Classification Training/Finetuning**: Use images from
+`objects_for_classification/` folder
-- **Object Detection**: Use the COCO JSON file with original images
+- **Object Detection Training/Finetuning**: Use the COCO JSON file with
+original images
-- **Instance Segmentation**: Use the COCO JSON file with segmentation masks
+- **Instance Segmentation Training/Finetuning**: Use the COCO JSON file with
+segmentation masks

 ### Tips